knutsoned/bevy_lazy_signals/README.md

 # bevy_lazy_signals

-Primitives and examples for implementing a lazy kind of reactive signals for Bevy.
+## Primitives and examples for implementing a lazy kind of reactive signals for Bevy.

+### _An ad hoc, informally-specified, bug-ridden, kinda fast implementation of 1/3 of MIT-Scheme._

 ## [Rationale](rationale.md)